Take the quiz

 • Polyphagia refers to eating more food than usual per day or eating more frequently.

 Cats with diabetes mellitus drink more water and urinate more than normal.
-They usually have good or increased appetites but may nonetheless be losing weight.
-Other common diseases with these signs are hyperthyroidism and kidney failure.
-To diagnose diabetes, your veterinarian will measure your cat’s blood glucose level and test your cat’s urine for glucose and ketones.
+They usually have good or increased appetites, but usually lose weight.
+Other common conditions with these signs are hyperthyroidism and kidney disease.

 top